-In addition, the Group has developed specific criteria for some sub-sectors of the Industrial Agriculture and the Forestry.
-They are detailed in appendices and are applicable in addition to the ones developed below.
+In addition, the Group has identified specific issues and criteria for some sub-sectors of the Industrial agriculture and Forestry sectors that are detailed in appendixes.
+Criteria set out in those appendixes are applicable in addition to the ones developed in the umbrella policy.